GkChris/Boilerplate.Beta.Core/README.md

 supports tokens in headers, controlled by flags in `appsettings.json`.

-Role-based authorization is supported.
 The relevant code resides in `Infrastructure/Extensions/AuthExtension.cs`.

 ## 6. Messaging (Kafka)

-Kafka is configured under `Infrastructure/Messaging`.
+Kafka is configured under `Infrastructure/Messaging/Kafka`.
 The `KafkaPublisherService` in `Application/Services` handles message publishing, while the `KafkaMessageHandler` in `Application/Handlers` processes incoming events.

 ## 7. WebSockets (SignalR)

-SignalR is set up in `Infrastructure/Messaging`.
+SignalR is set up in `Infrastructure/Messaging/SignalR`.
 Real-time events are published using `SignalRPublisherService` in `Application/Services`, and handled using `SignalRMessageHandler` in `Application/Handlers`.